henriquelino/Nork_Town_Carford_car_shop/README.md

 *tip: the extra arguments for the command comes from setup.cfg file*

+build docker
+`docker-compose build`

-build docker and run with
+ and run with
-`docker-compose up --force-recreate`
+ `docker-compose up`
-add `--detach` to run on background